-The UEL Link Tutors are Dr Luana Parisi (L.Parisi2@uel.ac.uk) & Teresa Serrano (T.Serrano@uel.ac.uk)
+The UEL Link Tutor is Teresa Serrano (T.Serrano@uel.ac.uk)

 The UEL Link Person is appointed to manage the relationship between the Programme Leader at the Graduate School of the Environment (GSE) and UEL.
 The UEL Link Person will normally be invited to attend Academic Council Meetings at CAT on a quarterly basis, providing an opportunity for CAT students to meet with the Link Person.